-A pin is the basic object to control I/O pins (also known as GPIO - general-purpose input/output).
-It has methods to set the mode of the pin (input, output, etc) and methods to get and set the digital logic level.
+A pin object is used to control I/O pins (also known as GPIO - general-purpose input/output).
+Pin objects are commonly associated with a physical pin that can drive an output voltage and read input voltages.
+The pin class has methods to set the mode of the pin (IN, OUT, etc) and methods to get and set the digital logic level.
 For analog control of a pin, see the ADC class.